JackPlowman/create-repository-tasks/README.md

 - Configure unit tests for the language
   - Set up configuration in the `.vscode/settings.json` file.
 - Set up Git Hooks for the language for linting and formatting.

+### CI/CD

+- Set up Code Quality Checks for the repository.
+  - Set up SuperLinter for the repository.
+  - Set up Language Specific formatting and linting CI/CD for the repository.
+  - Set up Markdown link checker for the repository.
+  - Set up task runner formatting for the repository.
+Such as `just` and `make`.
+- Check pull request title if necessary.
+- Sync labels for the repository.
+- Apply labels to pull requests.
+- Set up Dependency Updates for the repository using Dependabot.
+- Set up CodeQL analysis for the repository.
+- Set up dependency review for the repository.
+- Set up unit testing in a CI/CD pipeline for the repository.
+- Set up SonarCloud analysis for the repository.
+- Set up integration testing in a CI/CD pipeline for the repository.